MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

 Now you’ve sent your protected document, you’re ready to ask your recipients to wait for it to arrive and then open it.
 But don’t close Word, because we’ll use it again in our final procedure to track the shared document.

-### Ask your recipients to open the emailed document:
+## Ask your recipients to open the emailed document

 Your recipients can use many devices to read the protected document that you sent as an email attachment.
 The devices include iPads, iPhones, Android tablets and phones, Mac computers, as well as Windows computers.